title

 Definition: devices for precise measurements of laser wavelengths

-A wavemeter (or wavelength meter) is a kind of interferometer which is used for precise wavelength measurements on laser beams.
+A wavemeter (or wavelength meter) is a kind of interferometer which is used for precise wavelength measurements for light which is delivered in the form of a laser beam.
 There are different variants, including scanning wavemeters and static devices with no moving parts.

 Scanning Michelson Interferometer